 |

 Del Pepper was born and raised in Omaha Nebraska.
 She received her Bachelor’s degree from Grinnell College and did graduate work at the University of Wisconsin.
 She worked five years as a social worker in Chicago, Illinois.
 She is married to Dr. F. J. Pepper, a practicing psychiatrist with an office in Alexandria.
-The Peppers moved to Alexandria in 1968 and have been active in numerous organizations ever since.
+The Peppers moved to Alexandria in 1968 and have been active in the city ever since.
 They have a married son, Murphy Pepper.
 He and his wife Soo have five children.

 |